allan-simon/TatoImage/README.md

 If necessary everything can be done in memory without any mandatory disk write (for the moment a disk write is made for backup data persistence purpose)

 ##Using it

+you can upload images directly to the server using its ugly upload page: `/images/upload-avatar`

+Note: the filename field is what the API will wait if you want to manipulate that file
+Note2: file uploaded that way get saved on disk, so that they can be retrieved if the server is shutdown and restarted

 for the moment it provides only two API call

   * /images/resize which accept 3 mandatory parameters with GET, image type is preserverd:
     * `filename` can be simple filename or a URL (if URL you must set up  `online` to 1)
     * `size` final size of the biggest dimension of the image to manipulate, and it will keep ratio
     * `online` if we're working on an image uploaded on the server or an image on other server,  can be `0` (local) or `1` (URL)

     example:

          /images/resize?filename=http://upload.wikimedia.org/wikipedia/commons/e/e0/JPEG_example_JPG_RIP_050.jpg&size=500&online=1